Rodgers, Packers beat Rams 32-18 to reach NFC title game

 He’s been waiting too long for this moment to have any such negative thoughts.

 Rodgers threw two touchdown passes and also ran for a score as the top-seeded Green Bay Packers beat the Los Angeles Rams 32-18 in an NFC divisional playoff game Saturday.
-He will play a conference championship game at home for the first time in his Hall of Fame-caliber career.
+He will play a conference championship game at home for the first time since taking over as Green Bay’s starting quarterback in 2008.

 “I’m definitely a little emotional, just thinking about what we’ve been through,” said Rodgers, who went 23 of 36 for 296 yards.
 “It got me emotional with the crowd out there today.”